 Influencer marketing is very effective at providing you sales ROI, up to 11% higher than traditional marketing, says TapInfluence.
 It will most likely provide much higher ROI if it’s a small company.

 The above TapInfluence study was conducted on a Fortune 500 company and reaffirms that you can draw more sales with influential marketing than with any other kind of digital marketing.
+Read on to learn tips and tricks to creating an effective influencer outreach email campaign,

 1. Understand Why influencers Are Essential